 We cannot miss the Bloodhound off this list.
 Bloodhounds are one of the original chase scent hound breeds.
 They were brought to the hunt in 1000 AD from Belgium for deer and wild boar.
 They have a one-track mind that refuses to give up a scent once they find it.
 It is almost impossible to get them back under control.

 This mournful-looking scent hound is the granddaddy of all tracking dogs.

-The dog resembles the Shih Tzu, but Petit Basset Griffon Vendeens are widely known for their high odour tracking abilities.
-This scent hounds breed has been using its superior nose work skills for centuries to track rabbits and other small prey due to its short and wiry coat, with a remarkable ability to stay on the right track regardless of terrain or external conditions.
+The dog resembles the Shih Tzu, but Petit Basset Griffon Vendeens are widely known for their high outdoor tracking abilities.
+This scent hound breed has been using its superior nose work skills for centuries to track rabbits and other small prey due to its short and wiry coat, with a remarkable ability to stay on the right track regardless of terrain or external conditions.

-Physical characteristics: Short and stout, with tousled hair and deep eyes.
-Carry themselves tall and proud, with a cute beard that makes them quite irresistible.
+Short and stout, with tousled hair and deep eyes.
+Carry themselves tall and proud, with cute beard that makes them quite irresistible.

 Also Read: 10 SIGNS OF CANCER IN DOGS

 You may not know much about the Harrier, an English scent hound breed that barely figures in popular dog culture.
 Harriers are not new to hunting, with short legs and strong noses.
 They can closely follow any animal on which they set their snouts.

 This English-bred dog breed has a large nose, open nostrils, and loose lips.
 Their shorter legs allow the hunter to follow them on horse or foot and are known for their prowess in hunting rabbit and other small prey.

 Similar to a beagle in look but smaller than the foxhound.
 Abundantly strong and have low-set ears and loose lips that are equally important to their scent-seeking abilities.